Many of our SGPT athletes love to get outside and climb, paddle and mountain bike.

 Love it.
 I picked this rope up for a sport climbing trip to Greece last spring where 70+ meter ropes are the norm.
 I’ve long been a devote of Mammut ropes, but at the time, there weren’t any available through BC.com.
 So, I took a chance and grabbed the Edelweiss Energy Arc 9.5mm Rope.

-Edelweiss Energy ARC 9.5mm EverDry Climbing Rope reviews by: Simon Hatfield
+Edelweiss Energy ARC 9.5mm EverDry Climbing Rope review

-+ This rope is silky and stiff – it feeds well, especially noticeable when belaying off the anchor at the top of a pitch.
+- The rope is both stiff and silky.
+I prefer a silky rope asit feeds well, especially noticeable when belaying off the anchor at the top of a pitch.
 This also means it has lower friction through your protection system, allowing you to stretch pitches with less drag.

 - Rope is difficult to rappel on with a regular ATC – A freehanging single rope rap would be dangerous without an extra friction device.